s0lstiice/Churro-Adapter-Ver2/README.md

 Without a verified transcript, none of these body variants should be declared correct from model agreement alone.
-The complete outputs are preserved in [`evaluation/examples/1935-notebook-page/README.md`](evaluation/examples/1935-notebook-page/README.md) for visual review.
-This example is qualitative evidence about behavior, not a replacement for the protected 100-page measurement.
+The complete outputs are preserved in [`evaluation/examples/1935-notebook-page/README.md`](evaluation/examples/1935-notebook-page/README.md) as a transparent behavior record.
+This text-only example is not visual evidence and does not replace the protected 100-page measurement.
+The image may be added later only with a verified source record, Rights and Access link, and credit line.

 ## What is included